 The brown or green patina that forms on antique bronzes over time is key to your objects value.

 Never use metal polish or solvents to clean bronzes, as they will seriously damage the surface patina.

 A dull patina can be enlivened with a light coating of microcrystalline wax.

 It is always advisable to test the wax on the base of a bronze.
 Always make sure you are happy with the outcome, before applying to visible areas.

 Cleaning antique bronzes

 Most antique bronzes only require occasional dusting.

-To remove dirt or dust from awkward crevices we would recommend a toothbrush and a tin of good furniture polish.
+To remove dirt or dust from awkward crevices use a toothbrush and a tin of good furniture polish.